Mansard Loft Conversion Cost

 A mansard loft conversion entails raising the pitch of one side of your roof to almost vertical and flattening the top.
 A mansard loft conversion will almost always require planning permission.
 This is since it significantly alters the shape of the roof structure.

-During your mansard loft conversion, a building inspection will visit the site at various stages to ensure that the conversion complies with Building Regulations, which will cost around £350 - £500 on average.
+During your mansard loft conversion, a building inspection will visit the site at various stages to ensure that the conversion complies with Building Regulations, which will cost around £350 to £500 on average.
 This fee is usually included in the amount paid for the architect's plans to be submitted to the local authority's planning department.

 While most loft conversions are permitted development rights, the significant changes to the loft space to combine a mansard extension require planning permission in most cases.
 In addition, the structure of the house, as well as the shape of the roof, will be altered.